-The wheels could have so easily have come off for Metallica following Cliff Burton’s death.
-Wealthy beyond their teenage dreams, still traumatised from the loss of their friend, and now indulging in all the clichéd ‘rock star’ pursuits (Lars Ulrich once joked that …AJFA could have been called Wild Chicks, Fast Cars And Lots Of Drugs), it’s not hard to see how the San Francisco band could have lost their focus.
+It's easy to see, then, how easily the wheels could have come off for the band in the period following Burton’s death.
+Bring into all this the fact that they found themselves wealthy beyond their teenage dreams, still traumatised from the loss of their friend, and now indulging in all the clichéd ‘rock star’ pursuits (Lars Ulrich once joked that …AJFA could have been called Wild Chicks, Fast Cars And Lots Of Drugs), it’s not hard to see how the San Francisco band could have lost their focus.

 2) Ride The Lightning (1984)

-Massive credit is undeniably due to the classically-trained, musically-sophisticated Cliff Burton, who receives a co-writing credit on each of the six songs which mark Ride The Lightning out as a benchmark recording, and it’s no coincidence that the album’s two remaining tracks (Trapped Under Ice and Escape) are its weakest.
+Massive credit is undeniably due to the classically-trained, musically-sophisticated Burton, who receives a co-writing credit on each of the six songs which mark Ride The Lightning out as a benchmark recording, and it’s no coincidence that the album’s two remaining tracks (Trapped Under Ice and Escape) are its weakest.
 Progressive, dynamic, ambitious and truly fearless, this is the sound of four young musicians realising that they can do anything.

 1) Master Of Puppets (1986)

-In terms of dynamics and pacing, Metallica’s third album may have aped the structure of its predecessor, but that’s the only note of caution on an eight track release which from the opening acoustic flurries of the electrifying Battery through the beautiful harmonies of Orion to the final breathless flailings of Damage, Inc never once drops the baton.
+In terms of dynamics and pacing, Metallica’s third album may have aped the structure of its predecessor, but that’s the only note of caution on an eight track release which from the opening acoustic flurries of the electrifying Battery, through the beautiful harmonies of Orion, to the final breathless flailings of Damage, Inc never once drops the baton.